 We believe that the unique backgrounds, life experiences and world views of our attorneys and staff make us a better and more competitive firm in today’s marketplace.
 We recruit people from varied backgrounds, races, genders, religions, sexual orientations and national origins, both as a matter of business and because we believe in advancing diversity and inclusiveness in the legal community.

 Our Gender Diversity Task Force is committed to identifying ways to enhance the diversity of our firm at all levels and across all offices.
-The Task Force led the charge in Brownstein’s commitment to and success in achieving Mansfield Rule Certification in 2018.
-The certification recognizes our commitment to leading the charge toward greater diversity and inclusion in the legal industry.
+The Task Force led the charge in Brownstein’s commitment to and success in achieving the inaugural version of Mansfield Rule Certification in 2018, which recognizes our commitment to leading the charge toward greater diversity and inclusion in the legal industry.
 The Mansfield Rule measures whether participating law firms and corporate legal departments have affirmatively considered women and attorneys of color—at least 30 percent of the candidate pool—for leadership and governance roles, equity partner promotions and lateral positions.
-We have furthered our commitment to diversity by signing on to pilot the Mansfield Rule 2.0 in 2019, which will include LGBTQ+ lawyers in addition to women and attorneys of color.
+Brownstein has also achieved Mansfield Rule Certification in 2019, which includes LGBTQ+ lawyers in addition to women and attorneys of color.
 Created by the Diversity Lab, the Mansfield Program is named after Arabella Mansfield, the first woman admitted to the practice of law in the United States.

 As an example, our firm offers a Women’s Leadership Initiative, a firmwide program that seeks to develop women attorneys and policy professionals within the firm into leaders in their respective practice groups by means of mentoring circles, presentations and the firm’s biennial Leadership Forum for Women.